 1.SAUTEED SPINACH & GARLIC

 There was a reason why Popeye was so stout, smart and strong.
 He was a spinach man!
-Leafy greens (not just spinach but broccoli, turnips, mustard greens and romaine lettuce) are high in folic acid.
+Leafy greens (not just spinach but broccoli, turnips, mustard greens, and romaine lettuce) are high in folic acid.
 The tryptophan in spinach helps to boost our serotonin levels, thereby warding off depression and fostering a sense of general well-being.
-Spinach has also been associated with prevention of dementia in women.
+Spinach has also been associated with the prevention of dementia in women.

 The benefits of garlic consumption are bountiful from heart health and immune function to digestive health via its antioxidants and potential cancer prevention.
 But garlic also exhibits interesting effects on the brain.
 Studies have been conducted that suggest garlic is a brain toxin that can reduce the onset of dementia and act as an overall neuroprotective agent.

 To prepare this dish, simply buy baby spinach, bring it to a boil in a pot, wring it out in your sink, then wring it out again in paper towels before letting it freeze overnight in Tupperware.
 The following day (or whenever), take it out and set it aside.
 Get yourself some garlic cloves (three to four) and mince them on a cutting board.
 Get a skillet and set your pilot to low-to-medium heat.
 Squirt about two tablespoons of extra virgin olive oil in the skillet and then slowly add your defrosting spinach to the pan.
 As your spinach begins to melt down, introduce your minced garlic.
 Add salt and pepper to taste.
 Cook for five to seven minutes.
 Note: This works just as well with kale and garlic, kale being a good memory booster.